DizzyDogg/Wilderness/README.md

-Dungeon-of-Awesome
+Wilderness-of-Awesome
 ==================
-My first dungeon crawler.
+My first dungeon crawler, except It is now a wilderness crawler.
-Maybe this will turn into some kind of cool game in the future.
+You can craft things with the items you collect to help you progress.
 Feel free to test it out for me and give me some feedback on features/bugs you want/find.